mobizt/FirebaseClient/README.md

 ### Authentication Getting Started

-When `custom token`, `ID token` authentications are used via `CustomAuth`, `UserAuth`, `CustomToken` and `IDToken`, the `Authentication` service is needed and must be set up otherwise the `HTTP status code 400` error will return from the authentication task.
+When `custom token`, `ID token` authorization are used via `CustomAuth`, `UserAuth`, `CustomToken` and `IDToken`, the `Authentication` service is needed and must be set up otherwise the `HTTP status code 400` error will show in the async callback.

 > [!NOTE]
-> The `Authentication` service is not required for `OAuth2.0 access token` authentication and legacy token (database secret) authorization.
+> The `Authentication` service is not required for `OAuth2.0 access token authentication using service account` authentication and legacy token (database secret) authorization.

 To get started with `Authentication`,  choose `Authentication` and click `Get started` button.